dranjan/python-colordemo/README.md

-# termcolors
+# `colordemo`

-`termcolors` is a Python module implementing RGB queries on xterm-like terminals.
+`colordemo` is a Python module implementing RGB queries on xterm-like terminals.
 It includes a demo script for presenting terminal color schemes, complete with RGB hex codes.

 ## Usage

-    python -m termcolors
+    python -m colordemo

     # To see all available options
-    python -m termcolors --help
+    python -m colordemo --help

 ## Overview of functionality

-`termcolors` allows you to programmatically determine the RGB values of some terminals' ANSI colors (or more colors, if the terminal has them).
+`colordemo` allows you to programmatically determine the RGB values of some terminals' ANSI colors (or more colors, if the terminal has them).
 The functions must be run from the terminal whose colors you want to determine, and with caveats if within a screen or tmux session (see below for more on this).
 Not all terminal types are supported.
 At the very minimum, 16-color support is required.

-`termcolors` is intended to work on both Python 2.7 and Python 3.x.
+`colordemo` is intended to work on both Python 2.7 and Python 3.x.

 ## Terminal support